openhab/openhab-n8n/README.md

 ### Notes

+- Authentication is applied through the credential type (used by `httpRequestWithAuthentication`), so each request automatically uses the selected auth mode.
 - In myopenHAB cloud mode, you can add an optional openHAB API token for endpoints that require elevated permissions.
 - Self-signed certificates are supported only for local openHAB HTTPS, not for myopenHAB cloud authentication.
 - When sending commands, use values your item accepts (e.g., `ON`, `OFF`, `22`, `50%`, `UP`, `DOWN`).